vikingdata/articles/tools/automation/rundeck/DOING/Rundeck_install.md

 ```
 #!/usr/bin/bash

+cat /etc/hostname
-echo "This is an inline script executed on `hostname -a` on `date`."
+echo "This is an inline script executed on `hostname` on `date` by `whoami` at $0."
 ```
         * Under Invocation String : bash ${scriptfile}
         * Click Save
+    * Click Nodes
+        * Click Dispath to Nodes
+        * Click on Node filter : s.*
+	* Click Search
+        * "server3" should appear under Matched Nodes
         * Click Create
 * Click on "Run job now"